Sort Test Manifold¶

 - Dictionary Loading: Load and pre-sort words from dictionary file for efficient sampling

-- Run-Length Sampling: Select consecutive word segments from dictionary to maintain coherence
+- Run-Length Sampling: Select consecutive word segments from normalized dictionary

 - Word Collection: Accumulate words until target length is reached through multiple runs